Chia-Network/chia-docs/docs/03consensus/foliage.md

 * To create a transaction block, infusion_iterations first must be met, and then the next block some seconds afterwards will be a transaction block.
 The total average time for this to happen is around 52 seconds.
 * The formal equation is <img src="/img/block-time-calc.png" alt="(1/(e^(0.5)-1)+4)*9.375" width="200"/> or `(1/(e^(0.5)-1)+4)*9.375` which equals 51.95 seconds.

-The time between transaction blocks was deliberately chosen because it comes with several advantages:
+The time between transaction blocks was deliberately chosen for a specific game-theoretic reason: If transaction blocks occurred at the same rate but there were no empty blocks between them, re-orgs and bribery attacks would be easier to pull off.

+Additionally, the fact that there are empty blocks between transaction blocks provides several benefits:

 * If blocks were created at the same rate and all of them contained transactions, low-power machines such as the Raspberry Pi wouldn't be able to keep up with the chain and therefore wouldn't be supported.
-* If transaction blocks occurred at the same rate but there were no empty blocks between them, re-orgs and bribery attacks would be easier to pull off.
 * Empty blocks can also help dampen the effect of the chain slowing down, for example during a dust storm.
 * Finally, empty blocks help to smooth farmers' rewards.